MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-spf-2019.md

 1. Make sure Windows Azure Pack, SPF, and VMM are all running the required updates.
 2. We recommend that you shut down VMM and Windows Azure Pack servers, removing all database activity.
-3. Verify SPF [system requirements](https://docs.microsoft.com/system-center/spf/system-reqs-1801?view=sc-spf-1801).
+3. Verify SPF [system requirements](../spf/system-requirements-spf.md).
 Note that SPF must run on Windows Server 2016/2019 - Core or Desktop experience.
 4. Verify VMM [console requirements](https://docs.microsoft.com/system-center/vmm/system-requirements?view=sc-vmm-1801#vmm-console-operating-system).

 ## Run the SPF upgrade

-### Prepare the SPF 2019 machine
+Prepare the SPF 2019 computer on which you want to run the upgrade.

-1. Create a new server running Windows Server 2016/2019, on which to install SPF 2019.
-You can use a VM.
-In our example, we'll create a machine call **SERVER-SPF-UPGRADE**.
+1. Create a new server running Windows Server 2019, on which you want to install SPF 2019.
+You can also use a Virtual Machine (VM).
+2. In our example, we'll create a machine call **SERVER-SPF-UPGRADE**.
-2. Install the prerequisites on the new VM, as follows:
+3. Install the prerequisites on the new VM, as follows:
     - Install [SQL ODBC Drivers](https://www.microsoft.com/download/details.aspx?id=36434).
     - Install [SQL Native Client](https://www.microsoft.com/download/details.aspx?id=43339)
     - Install SQL Server [command line utilities](https://www.microsoft.com/download/details.aspx?id=43339).